 The extent of investments in structured notes, indicated as 'SN' in the column titled 'Asset Type' in the said table of investment transactions, was substantial as can be seen in the said table.

-The said table indicates that the portfolio of investments for the Complainant involved substantial investments in structured notes with the portfolio comprising predominantly of structured notes during the tenure of CWM as investment adviser.
+The said table indicates that the portfolio of investments for the Complainant involved substantial investments in structured notes with the portfolio comprising at times solely, or predominantly, of structured notes during the tenure of CWM as investment adviser.